meltyourface/blank/posts/True-Will/Astral-Mastery-Journeying-through-True-Will/index.md

 ---
 Session 1: Introduction to True Will and Astral Exploration

-Objective: To understand the principles of True Will and establish a foundation for astral exploration.
+**Objective**: To understand the principles of True Will and establish a foundation for astral exploration.

 1. Welcoming participants and explaining the purpose and goals of the sessions.
 2. Presenting the principles of True Will in detail, elaborating on their significance in achieving spiritual growth and personal transformation.